 port: 5432 # Default PostgreSQL port

 YAML does not allow duplicate keys within the same level of hierarchy.
-If you accidentally include duplicate keys, only the last one will be considered, which can lead to unexpected behavior.
+If you accidentally include duplicate keys, only the last one will be used, which can lead to unexpected behavior.

 Example: